bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 For example, motion data that was simultaneously recorded with a different device should be specified according to BEP029 and not according to the fNIRS data type.
 Whereas, if the motion data was acquired in with the fNIRS device itself, it should be included here with the fNIRS data.
-Any of the channel types defined in other BIDS specification can be used here as well such as ACCEL or MAGN.
+Any of the channel types defined in other BIDS specification can be used here as well such as `ACCEL` or `MAGN`.
 As several of these data types are commonly acquired using fNIRS devices they are included as an example at the base of the table.
 Note that upper-case is REQUIRED.